zeroxoneafour/polonium/docs/usage.md

 2. Half - Put one main window on the left and several on the right.
 Can also be the other way around
 3. Three Column - Put one main window in the center and some on the left and right
 4. KWin - Float windows, but keep the Kwin tiling system intact so you can place them as you want and preserve their locations
-5. Floating - Basically turns off Polonium on that desktop

 The default engine setting determines which engine desktops will start with.